A University-wide database of grants, fellowships, research, internship and study abroad opportunities.

 Under this distinctive program, funds are available to encourage well-qualified and strongly motivated students to become familiar with research tools, techniques, and methodology.
 Participation is an enriching and broadening experience.
 It is particularly valuable to students who intend to pursue graduate work, for they are introduced to the kind of research activities they will encounter at the graduate level.

-As a complement to the R.E.
-Lee Scholars program, the Student Summer Independent Research program was established to support independent scholarly and creative work in the social sciences, humanities and the arts.
+As a complement to the Summer Research Scholars program, the Student Summer Independent Research program was established to support independent scholarly and creative work in the social sciences, humanities and the arts.
 These grants are intended for rising seniors to have the opportunity to pursue their own research or creative interest during the summer, with the mentorship of a faculty member.

 HHMI, a nonprofit medical research organization, is dedicated to discovering and disseminating new knowledge in the basic life sciences.
 Established in 1953 by the aviator and industrialist Howard Hughes, HHMI is one of the largest philanthropies in the world, with an endowment of $14.8 billion in 2005.

 An Undergraduate Research Conference Science, Society, and the Arts is a multi-disciplinary conference involving Washington and Lee Undergraduates in the presentation of their academic achievements before an audience of their peers and the undergraduate faculty.
 Conference participants may make oral presentations of research papers on traditional academic-conference-style panels, deliver research results in poster sessions, or present creative work.
 Students may also choose to participate in colloquia organized around common readings proposed by interested students and faculty.